The Cumberland Argus and Fruitgrowers' Advocate: Availability

 The hardcopy of The Cumberland Argus and Fruitgrowers' Advocate is known to exist from Vol II, No. 53, dated 22 September 1888 onwards, and is held by the State Library of New South Wales in offsite storage.

 The Cumberland Argus and Fruitgrowers' Advocate and the Cumberland Argus were microfilmed by W. & F. Pascoe between 1985 and 1995 onto 55 reels of 35mm microfilm.

 The microfilm can be viewed at the State Library of New South Wales, the National Library of Australia, and the public library services of Blacktown City Council, Fairfield City Council, Holroyd City Council and Liverpool City Council, and the Granville Historical Society.

 Parramatta City Council Library Service holds the microfilm covering 1893 onwards, at its Heritage Centre.

 Hornsby Shire Library and Information Service and the University of Western Sydney Ward Library, located at its Penrith Campus, both hold the microfilm of the newspaper from 22 September 1888 through to 26 December 1935.

 City of Ryde Library Service holds the microfilm of The Cumberland Argus from 22 September 1888 until 27 December 1934.

 Hawkesbury City Council Library Service holds the microfilm from 22 September 1888 until 31 December 1904.

-Both The Cumberland Argus and Fruitgrowers' Advocate and the Cumberland Argus are available to the public to freely search and view, via the National Library of Australia's Trove Australian Newspapers website.
+Both The Cumberland Argus and Fruitgrowers' Advocate and the Cumberland Argus are available to the public to freely search and view, via the National Library of Australia's Trove website.

 The project to digitise the newspaper was partly funded by Auburn, Blacktown, Campbelltown, Fairfield, The Hills, Holroyd, Hornsby, Liverpool, Parramatta and Ryde Councils and the University of Western Sydney Library.
 Contractors for the National Library scanned the master microfilm provided by the State Library of New South Wales, and added OCR to the digital images.

 An application submitted by Holroyd Council on behalf of Auburn, Blacktown, Campbelltown, Fairfield, Hawkesbury, The Hills, Hornsby, Parramatta and Ryde Councils, for the amount of $59,000.00 towards the cost of digitising more of The Cumberland Argus, was one of the successful Library Development Grant applications for 2011/12, made available through the Library Council of New South Wales.
 This funding provided free online access to the 1920–1950 portion of The Cumberland Argus and Fruitgrowers' Advocate.